JamesBarwell/rpi-gpio.js/README.md

 ```

 ## Contributing
-Contributions are appreciated, both in the form of bug reports and pull requests.
+Contributions are always appreciated, whether that's in the form of bug reports, pull requests or helping to diagnose bugs and help other users on the issues page.

 Due to the nature of this project it can be quite time-consuming to test against real hardware, so the automated test suite is all the more important.
 I will not accept any pull requests that cause the build to fail, and probably will not accept any that do not have corresponding test coverage.